Emmotes/ic_spoilers/docs/gale.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Finite Fellowship** (Guess)
 > Gale increases the effect of Netherese Orb by 7.5% for each Champion you have unlocked that is not eligible for the current adventure, stacking multiplicatively.
-This ability ignores any feats or upgrades (but not passive abilities) that change a Champion's eligibility; ie. it only looks at "base eligibility".
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>